himansh18131018/paypalminiproject/README.md

 # paypalminiproject
-Paypal project\n
+# Paypal project
-Product Management System API in YAML format\n run at Swagger.in editor
+# Product Management System API in YAML format
+# run at Swagger.in editor